HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab10/index.md

 <details>
     <summary>[<b>Click to Expand</b>] See descriptions of each table's schema.</summary>

-**`Name`** ‚Ä?Contains the following information for names of people.
+**`Name`** -Contains the following information for names of people.

 - nconst (text) - alphanumeric unique identifier of the name/person
-- primaryName (text)‚Ä?name by which the person is most often credited
+- primaryName (text)-name by which the person is most often credited
-- birthYear (integer) ‚Ä?in YYYY format
+- birthYear (integer) -in YYYY format
-- deathYear (integer) ‚Ä?in YYYY format
+- deathYear (integer) -in YYYY format

-**`Role`** ‚Ä?Contains the principal cast/crew for titles.
+**`Role`** -Contains the principal cast/crew for titles.

 - tconst (text) - alphanumeric unique identifier of the title
-- ordering (integer) ‚Ä?a number to uniquely identify rows for a given tconst
+- ordering (integer) -a number to uniquely identify rows for a given tconst
 - nconst (text) - alphanumeric unique identifier of the name/person
 - category (text) - the category of job that person was in
 - characters (text) - the name of the character played if applicable, else '\\N'

-**`Rating`** ‚Ä?Contains the IMDb rating and votes information for titles.
+**`Rating`** -Contains the IMDb rating and votes information for titles.

 - tconst (text) - alphanumeric unique identifier of the title
-- averageRating (real) ‚Ä?weighted average of all the individual user ratings
+- averageRating (real) -weighted average of all the individual user ratings
 - numVotes (integer) - number of votes (i.e., ratings) the title has received

 **`Title`** - Contains the following information for titles.